Skip to main content

 What to bring to the DMV for AB60

-- Two proofs of California residence: utility bill, lease agreement, bank statement, or employer letter, all with a current CA address dated within 60 days.
+• Two proofs of California residence: utility bill, lease agreement, bank statement, or employer letter, each showing your name and a current CA address.

 Fees + timeline